Affinio/slate/source/index.md

 Parameter | Default | Description
 --------- | ------- | -----------
 api_key | YOUR_API_KEY | Your API key
-id | n/a | A campaign id or campaign ids separated by comma.
+id | n/a | A campaign id or multiple campaign ids separated by comma.